jwodder/pyrepo/pyrepo/templates/variables.md

 - `install_requires: List[str]`

 - `is_flat_module: bool`
-- `importable: bool` — whether importing the package from within `setup.py` is an option
 - `commands` — mapping from command (`console_scripts`) names to entry point specifications
 - `src_layout: bool`